awesome-kyuubi/hadoop-testing/README.md

 - Most components respect `JAVA_HOME`, which is configured as JDK 8
 - Spark is configured to use JDK 17
 - Trino is configured to use JDK 21
+- Zeppelin is configured to use JDK 11

 ## Prepare